JokeyChen/GradeSourceChecker/README.md

 If you want to run this script at specific time or day, or between certain intervals, please refer to the following section **Scheduling**.

 ## Scheduling
-For unix system users, there is a simple solution for scheduling this script called crontab.
-If you want to run this script every 15 minutes, add this entry to crontab -e (assuming that you clone this repository on the home directory):
+For unix system users, there is a simple solution called crontab for scheduling this script.
+If you want to run this script every 15 minutes, for instance, add this entry to crontab -e (assuming that this repository is in the home directory):

 	*/15 * * * * ~/GradeSourceChecker/gs_checker.py